hashicorp/terraform/website/source/docs/commands/import.html.md

 ID is dependent on the resource type being imported.
-For example, for AWS instances it is the instance ID (`i-abcd1234`) but for AWS Route53 zones it is the domain.
+For example, for AWS instances it is the instance ID (`i-abcd1234`) but for AWS Route53 zones it is the zone ID (`Z12ABC4UGMOZ2N`).
 Please reference the provider documentation for details on the ID format.
 If you're unsure, feel free to just try an ID.
 If the ID is invalid, you'll just receive an error message.